benjaminbolling/RSW/README.md

 ## Phase 2
 The "phase 2 GUI" is launched with a selected combination as input (which can be seen in Figure 2 to the left).

 The free days are all represented by zeroes whilst all other shifts (ones) are converted to the first defined shift type label.
-For $N>1$, each shift can be replaced by another shift via dropdown menus.
+For *N* > 1, each shift can be replaced by another shift via dropdown menus.
 The GUI shows the number of shifts of each type per week and a table with the results, i.e. the number of workers per shift and day.
 Shifts that are occupied have green background whilst shifts that are unoccupied have a red background.

 If the continuous resting time between two assigned shifts is too low, the background colour of the second shift becomes red (e.g. a Friday day-shift after a Thursday evening-shift if the continuous resting time has to be at least 11 hours, as shown in Figure 2 to the left).
 With enough resting time in between shifts, the background of the second shift is be green.